 The old butcher’s quarter, so-called because these narrow streets were once lined with butcher’s shops, was earmarked for destruction in the 1970s but fortunately the neighbourhood was saved.
 Today it’s one of the most colourful areas in the city, a pedestrianised zone lined with timber framed houses that are today restaurants, cafes and shops.

 The Traditional Butcher’s House (Maison Traditionnelle de la Boucherie) is one of 52 houses built in the early 13th century that has been kept as a museum, giving visitors an insight into the day to day life of a butcher; slaughtering, selling and cooking meats on the ground floor and living upstairs.
-It’s open Tuesday to Saturday from 2pm to 6pm so make sure to time your visit for when it’s open.
+It’s open July and August, Tuesday to Saturday from 2pm to 6pm so make sure to time your visit for when it’s open.

 Almost directly opposite the museum is the Chapelle Saint-Aurélien dedicated to the patron Saint of Butchers.

-Every year on the third Friday in October, La Prairie des Petits Ventres is celebrated in the quarter.
+Every year on the third Friday in October, La Frairie des Petits Ventres is celebrated in the quarter.
 Created in 1973, the event celebrates the guild of butchers and welcomes their return for a day of feasting and festivities.
 Tens of thousands of people squeeze onto the roads of this old neighbourhood.
 Dishes on offer by the many butchers’ shops include mutton tongue, veal head and strawberries, potato pâté and some sweet treats too!

 Limoges Old Town